dart-lang/build/builder_pkgs/mockito/README.md

 }
 ```

-By annotating the import of a `.mocks.dart` library  with `@GenerateMocks`, you
+By annotating the import of a `.mocks.dart` library  with `@GenerateNiceMocks`,
-are directing Mockito's code generation to write a mock class for each "real"
+you are directing Mockito's code generation to write a mock class for each
-class listed, in a new library.
+"real" class listed, in a new library.

 The next step is to run `build_runner` in order to generate this new library: